nineworldsbooks/nineworldsbooks.github.io/_posts/2013-06-07-scattershot.md

 ### Deployment

 To ease deployment, the code should have as few dependencies as possible.
 Languages/frameworks that require complicated installation or configuration should be avoided.

+### Scattershot Network

+Each Scattershot instance would maintain two lists, much in the same way that Twitter tracks relationships between users:

+* Instances that are following me
+* Instances that I follow